Active subtab

 2. In the New TightVNC Connection window:

-1. In the Remote Host box, enter the IP address (or the host name) of the CFA where the VM is booted, and the port to use for connection, in the format ip::port.
+1. In the Remote Host box, enter the IP address (or the host name) of the appliance where the VM is booted, and the port to use for connection, in the format ip::port.

-If you connect to a VM booted on the secondary (cloud) CFA, only the port is shown on the Active subtab (the VNC Address column).
-To get the address of the CFA (in the format ep-XXX.inf-YYY.myinfrascale.net), please contact Infrascale Support.
+If you connect to a VM booted on the secondary (cloud) appliance, only the port is shown on the Active subtab (the VNC Address column).
+To get the address of appliance (in the format ep-XXX.inf-YYY.myinfrascale.net), please contact Infrascale Support.

 2. Click Connect.